-- 4. It is further pleaded by plaintiff that the tenancy of defendants has been terminated and it is found proved that the suit house is bonafidely required by the plaintiff for his profession of Advocate, therefore, the possession of defendants become unauthorized in the suit house.
-The suit house is situated in market place.
-The market value of house is at present not less than Twenty Five lacs and rental value is not less than Fifteen Thousand per month.
-Therefore, plaintiff prayed for decree of vacant possession of the suit house on the ground under Section 12(1)(f) of M.P.
-Accommodation Control Act, as found proved in Second Appeal No.813/1995 by this Court, alongwith the decree of mesne profit @ Rs.100/- per day from the date of decree till vacant possession handed over by defendants to plaintiff. - 5.
-In the written statement filed by the defendants, it is denied that the suit house is a dwelling house.
+4. It is further pleaded by the plaintiff that earlier suit No.147-A/1998 relates to the dispute between landlord and tenant no question of title was raised in it, whereas, in the present suit which is for possession and mesne profit, the question of title of plaintiff involves.
+Therefore, the findings in the earlier suit and Second Appeal No.813/1995 shall not operate as res judicata, in the present suit.
+It is further pleaded that the possession of defendant in suit house is as tress-passer, who has no right to claim joint possession with other co-owners, therefore, he is liable to be evicted.
+The defendant is unauthorizedly in possession of suit house, the market value of house is at present not less than Twenty Five lacs and rental value is not less than Fifteen Thousand per month.
+Therefore, plaintiff prayed for decree of vacant possession of the suit house alongwith mesne profit @ Rs.500/- per day from the date of decree till vacant possession handed over by defendant to plaintiff.

+- 5. In the written statement filed by the defendants, it is denied that the suit house is a dwelling house.
 It is pleaded that the suit house belongs to Barkatulla and his brother Shamsuddin.
 Later on house was partitioned in 1951, in which the half north part of the suit house came in share of Barkatullah and remaining south part was allocated to Shamsuddin.
 After the death of Shamsuddin, his son Jalaluddin inherited his share in suit house and later on, he had gifted his share to his wife Begam Bi by executing Tamleefnama dated 17.04.1974 with the consent of Barkatullah.
-Thus, Begam Bi was the owner of half south portion of the house.

-6. It is averred by the defendant that Barkatulla, Amina Bi, Jalaluddin and Hamida Bi had let out the suit house to Sheikhar Chand Jain.
+Thus, Begam Bi was the owner of half south portion of the house and she was receiving the rent @ Rs.75/- per month from Sheikhar Chand Jain for his part of house. - 6.
+It is averred by the defendant that Barkatulla, Amina Bi, Jalaluddin and Hamida Bi had let out the suit house to Sheikhar Chand Jain.
 A Civil Suit No.147-A/1988 has been instituted against the original tenant Sheikhar Chand Jain for eviction on various grounds under Section 12(1) of M.P.
 Accommodation Control Act.
 During pendency of the suit, original tenant Sheikhar Chand Jain died and his LRs were brought on record as successor tenants.
 One of LRs of Sheikhar Chand Jain, his son Inder Kumar Jain had purchased the share of Smt.
 Begam Bi vide order sale deed dated 03.02.1982 and share of Smt.
 Sona Bi vide sale deed dated 20.09.1982 in suit house.
-It is claimed that by virtue of these sale deeds, Inder Kumar Jain became the co-owner of the suit house and retains possession in the suit house as coowner.
-Inder Kumar Jain had been impleaded in Civil Suit No.147-A/1998 as purchaser of share of co-owner not as a LRs of deceased Sheikhar Chand Jain.
+It is claimed that by virtue of these sale deeds, Inder Kumar Jain became the co-owner of the suit house and retains possession in the suit house as co-owner.